NicoJuicy/LearnML/time_series/time_series_forecast.md

 An important distinction in forecasting is that the future is completely unavailable and must only be estimated from what has already happened.

-However, time series analysis can be use to remove trend and/or seasonality components which can help with forecasting.
+Time series analysis can be used to remove trend and/or seasonality components which can help with forecasting.

 ## Time Series Decomposition